kuzzleio/kuzzle/docs/API.AMQP.md

   /*
   The "scope" argument filters document modifications when a change has been detected in the database.
-  You may receive notifications only when documents enter your scope (scope: 'in'), when documents leave it (scope: 'out'), or both (scope: 'all')
+  You may receive notifications only when documents enter or stay in your scope (scope: 'in'), when documents leave it (scope: 'out'), or both (scope: 'all')